23 Mar 2013

 than procedure.

-Large programs are divided into smaller programs known as functions.
+Large programs are divided into

 Programs are divided into objects.

-They have not facility to hide data.
+They have not facility to hide

-They have facility to hide data from
+They have facility to hide data

 outside world.

-Function can transfer data from one function to another and one form to another form.
+one function to another and one form to another form.

 Objects can communication with